-Figure 8 Field Aligned Currents (source: Wikipedia) There are two sets of concentric field aligned current sheets, one inside the other.
+Figure 9 Field Aligned Currents (source: Wikipedia) There are two sets of concentric field aligned current sheets, one inside the other (Figure 9).
 The poleward inner current sheet is referred to as Region-1 (R1) while the outer current sheet toward the equator is designated Region-2 (R2).
 R1 current flows outward from the dusk side of the polar region and downward into the dawn side.
-R2 current exhibit the opposite flow of R1.
-R2 current flows upward out of the dawn side and downward into the dusk region as illustrated in Figure 8.
+R2 current exhibits the opposite flow of R1.
+R2 current flows upward out of the dawn side and downward into the dusk region as illustrated in Figure 9.
 Dusk occurs on the right side of this figure.
 R1 and R2 currents originate from different parts of the magnetosphere.
-Diverging currents flowing in the magnetopause are the source for the R1 current, as illustrated in Figure 9.
+Diverging currents flowing in the magnetopause are the source for the R1 current, as illustrated in Figure 10.
 In contrast, R2 current is the result of partial ring currents flowing in the inner magnetosphere.
-In Figure 9 Region 1 electrical current flows out of the dusk polar region, connects with the Chapman-Ferraro magnetopause current, and then reenters the polar region dawn side.
+In Figure 10 Region 1 electrical current flows out of the dusk polar region, connects with the Chapman-Ferraro magnetopause current, and then reenters the polar region dawn side.
 Pedersen currents complete the circuit carrying Region 1 electrical current across the polar cap back to the polar region dusk side.
 Region 2 electrical current flows out of the dawn region, flows by means of a partial ring current back to the dusk side where it reenters the polar region.
 Pedersen currents carry the Region 2 current into the outgoing Region 1 current.
 On its return to the polar region dawn side, part of the Region 1 current is carried by Pedersen currents back to the outgoing Region 2 current completing the Region 2 circuit.

-Figure 9 Region 1 and Region 2 Field Aligned Currents (source: ScienceDirect.com) 13.1.2 Hall Currents High latitude electric fields perpendicular to the vertical magnetic field generate two $\vec{E} \times \vec{B}$ hall current convection cells.
-The convection cells carry ionospheric plasma over the poplar cap and then back through the auroral oval, as illustrated in Figures 7 and 8.
-13.1.3 Polar Wind Outflow The polar wind is illustrated in Figure 7 as the outward flowing gray arrow.
-There are only two possible sources for the charged particles existing throughout the magnetosphere: The ionospheric polar wind outflow, and The solar wind emanating from the Sun.
+Figure 10 Region 1 and Region 2 Field Aligned Currents (source: ScienceDirect.com) 13.2.2 Hall Currents The horizontal high latitude Pedersen electric field (\vec{E}) in combination with the vertical magnetic field (\vec{B}) generate two $\vec{E} \times \vec{B}$ hall current convection cells, illustrated by the yellow arrows in Figure 9.
+The convection cells carry ionospheric plasma over the poplar cap and then back through the auroral oval, as illustrated in Figure 9.
+13.2.3 Polar Wind Outflow The polar wind is illustrated in Figure 8 by the outward flowing gray arrow.

+There are only two possible sources for the charged particles existing throughout the magnetosphere:

+- The ionospheric polar wind outflow, and

+- The solar wind emanating from the Sun.

-The polar ionosphere is a significant and at times the dominate source of charged particles in the magnetosphere.
+The polar wind is a significant and at times the dominate source of charged particles in the magnetosphere.
 These particles consist of free negatively charged electrons and positive ions composed primarily of hydrogen (H+), helium (He+) and oxygen (O+).
-These particles are transported from the polar region topside ionosphere into the magnetosphere by the polar wind illustrated in Figure 10.
-The solar wind emanating from the Sun is the other source of magnetospheric charged particles, particularly H+ and He2+ ions.
+These particles flow outward from the polar region topside ionosphere into the magnetosphere forming the polar wind illustrated in Figure 11.
+In contrast, the solar wind emanating from the Sun is the other source of magnetospheric charged particles, particularly H^+ and He^{2+} ions.